Married S'poreans Are Champions At India Open, Loh Kean Yew Settles For Runner-Up

 Congrats to the players

-It may sound like a cliché, but being able to represent Singapore at the highest level like this is a already an achievement.
+It may sound like a cliché, but representing Singapore at the highest level like this is already an achievement.

-Congrats to Hee and Tan for a memorable win to tell their grandchildren about.
+Congrats to Hee and Tan for a memorable win to tell their grandchildren.

 And congrats to Loh also for furthering his legend in international sports.
 We believe that a small setback like this will make him determined to do better the next time.